sandialabs/OWENS.jl/docs/src/indepth_installation.md

 ## OWENS Installation for Julia 1.11+

+This one-line install works when the dependency chain can be resolved from the registry and package sources:

 ```julia
 using Pkg
 Pkg.add(PackageSpec(url="https://github.com/sandialabs/OWENS.jl.git"))
 ```

+If resolution fails with `OWENSOpenFASTWrappers has no known versions`, use the URL-dependency fallback below.
+That error means the OpenFAST wrapper dependency chain is not fully available from the registry being used by the Julia package manager.

 Note that there are many packages used in the examples.
 While they are installed within the OWENS.jl environment, if you want to additionally install them in your 1.11+ environment where you will likely be running from:
 ```julia